 This question often comes up and rightfully so.
 Paleo can be expensive.
 So can getting chronically ill or paying for diet shakes and weight loss supplements.
 It’s easy to run up a huge bill if you stock you basket with expensive superfoods and rare ingredients.
 But if you stick to real food, ideally in season, you don’t have to spend a fortune to eat paleo.

-My friend Alex, who is the coach on our 9-week nutrition and lifestyle program, has written this handy post covering 23 ways to cook on the budget.
+My friend Alex has written this handy post covering 23 ways to cook on the budget.

 I find that batch cooking my meals on the weekend helps to save money as you use up most of the foods that you get.
-I have a super yummy, paleo friendly 7-day make ahead meal plan for you to download from here.
+Check out some of my free paleo menus and start prepping.